AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

-   Or, as above, you can download a ZIP file of the code from `our main github page <https://github.com/AMReX-Astro>`__, by clicking on the  link.
+   Or, as above, you can download a ZIP file of the code from `our main github page <https://github.com/AMReX-Astro>`__, by clicking on the Castro link.

-   As with , development on  is done in the development branch, so you should work there if you want the latest source.
+   As with AMReX, development on Castro is done in the development branch, so you should work there if you want the latest source.

 #.
 We recommend setting the CASTRO_HOME environment
-   variable to point to the path name where you have put .
+   variable to point to the path name where you have put Castro.
    Add the following to your .bashrc:

    ::